 The American College of Radiology provides the following only as general information.
 Readers should not construe this educational resource to provide specific legal advice on their individual practice matters.
 This information is subject to change depending on future rules and/or clarifications.

-The 21st Century Cures Act Section 4004 expanded the authority of the Department of Health and Human Services (HHS) Office of Inspector General (OIG) to investigate and penalize information blocking practices that impede legally permissible requests for certain health care data.
-The provision is relevant to three types of actors —providers, developers of certified health information technology, and health information networks/exchanges.
-Information blocking by a provider necessitates that the provider knows the practice is unreasonable and likely to interfere with, prevent, or materially discourage access, exchange, or use of electronic health information (EHI).
+Section 4004 of the 21st Century Cures Act (2016) expanded the authority of the U.S. Department of Health and Human Services (HHS) to investigate and penalize information blocking practices that impede legally permissible requests for certain health care data.
+The information blocking provision is relevant to three types of actors —providers, developers of certified health information technology, and health information networks/exchanges.
+Information blocking by a provider means that provider knows a given practice is unreasonable and likely to interfere with, prevent, or materially discourage access, exchange, or use of electronic health information (EHI).

-Providers that engage in practices implicating the provision can be reported to HHS and investigated on a case-by-case basis.
-If a given practice is found to be in violation, the provider will then be subject to disincentives under existing HHS authorities.
-Provider-specific disincentives have yet to be defined by HHS agencies, and regulatory implementation by HHS agencies is currently incomplete.
+Providers and other actors that engage in practices implicating the provision can be reported to HHS and investigated on a case-by-case basis.
+If a given practice is found to be in violation, the provider is then subject to disincentives under existing HHS authorities.
+Provider-specific disincentives have yet to be implemented by HHS through the rulemaking process.